 “Art, craft and design embody some of the highest forms of human creativity.”
 National curriculum in England, DFE.

-Our schemes of work are guided by the national curriculum primary programmes of study.
+Our scheme of work is guided by the national curriculum primary programmes of study.
 The national curriculum for art and design aims to ensure that all pupils:

 - produce creative work, exploring their ideas and recording their experiences